nufke/LoxBerry-Plugin-Lox2MQTT/README.md

 <mqtt_topic_ms>/<serialnr>/<uuid>/<subcontrol>/cmd <command>
 ```

 Note that Loxone subcontrols share the same `uuid` inherited from the parent control, and therefore define an additional string `subcontrol`.
+The name for the `subcontrol` can be found in the Loxone Miniserver structure file `LoxAPP3.json` listed under the `uuid` of the parent control.

 **Example**